Intentional Development at Banner

 - Practicing gratitude can also lead to more prosocial behavior and positive relationships because children feel more supported (they recognize what others are doing for them).

-Each morning, camp starts with a gratitude prompt; this opportunity helps to teach children to recognize the good around them – everything from music to people to nature.
+Each morning, camp starts with a gratitude prompt that helps teach children to recognize the good around them – everything from music to people to nature.
 By helping campers to look for the good in a variety of situations, they learn to notice what they’ve been given and the positive things they are experiencing.
 Our STARFISH Goal of the Week program encourages kids to show appreciation.
 The outdoor, natural setting of camp allows campers to experience nature and awe (studies we’ve previously shared have shown a connection between nature and awe and gratitude.)

 Kindness and Compassion

 Kindness is described as compassion in action.
-To be compassionate, we must have sensitivity, empathy and a motivation to care for others.
+Our natural tendency is to be compassionate.
+To do so, we must have sensitivity, empathy and be motivated to care for others.
 When we put these things into action, kindness emerges.
-A person’s natural tendency is to be compassionate.
-We see even our youngest campers worried when another child is hurt or sad; they want to help relieve that upset early on.
-This instinct can get lost in certain settings – like competition.
+We see even our youngest campers worried when another child is hurt or sad; they want to help alleviate that distress early on.
+It is important to strengthen and reinforce our natural tendency of compassion can be lost in certain settings like competition.

 The Greater Good Science Center at UC Berkeley supports these beliefs and suggests that we are all benefit from being kind.